 2. the internal controls used to ensure accurate and reliable processing, and;

 3. the internal controls used to prevent unauthorized addition, alteration, or deletion of retained records.

-(C) The following specific documentation is required for machine sensible records retained pursuant to this regulation:
+(C) The following specific documentation is required for electronic records retained pursuant to this regulation: